Cross Gene: 2016–2017: Game, Ying Yang and Mirror

-2018-Present: Zero, more individual activities
+2018-2021: Zero, more individual activities

 In February 2018, member Yongseok participated in the Japanese musical My Bucket List as Kanggu, together with Taewoong (Snuper), Injun (DGNA) and musical actors Minsu and Kim Namho.
 In the same month it was also announced that CROSS GENE would have a concert in Japan titled Utopia, on April 30.

 On April 23, the first teaser for CROSS GENE's long awaited Korean comeback dropped.
 Their 5th Korean mini-album titled Zero would be released on May 8.
 Zero has 4 tracks, 2 of which are the title tracks.
 Along with the songs are 2 official M/Vs (Touch It, Fly), 1 short video (Dystopia) and 1 self-directed M/V by the members (Believe Me).
 One of the songs on the album, Dystopia, was pre-released on April 30.
 At the showcase for Zero, Shin revealed that he was going to play a role in upcoming K-drama Risky Romance.
 In it, he plays Choi Jae-seung.

 Takuya was set to play Abraham again in the Japanese version of the musical Altar Boyz.
 He played the same role in the 2017 version of it, too.
 Yongseok would play in another Japanese musical as well, titled Voice.
 In August, Yongseok played in My Bucket List again, though this time the opposing side of his first role, Haegi.
 The other leads in this musical were Karam (DGNA), Sunwoo (Boys Republic) and again, musical actor Kim Namho.
 Seyoung is set to play Puck in the Japanese musical Shakespeare's A Midsummer Night's Dream, from September 14 until September 17.

 On December 10, it was revealed that Takuya left the group to pursue acting and modelling.

 On December 30, 2019 it was announced that members Sangmin and Yongseok have decided not to renew their contracts.
 Group activities are temporarily suspended too due to enlistment but they will discuss the group's future upon discharge.

 On March 24, 2020, Sangmin officially enter the military and will be discharge on September 29, 2021.

 On November 17, 2020, Yongseok officially enter the military and will be discharge on May 16, 2022.

 On November 18, 2020, Shin share a letter for the fans that he made his military enlistment last October 19, 2020 as a public service.
 The report was delayed due to Shin's will to enter quietly.
 He will be discharge on July 18, 2022.

 On December 9, 2020, member Seyoung announced his departure from Cross Gene.
 Seyoung open a YouTube channel "Coiblen" for his vlogs and cover songs videos.

+2026: Reunion with Shin and Yongseok

+On February 21, 2026, members Shin and Yongseok announced they would be resuming activities as a duo starting with their first schedule being Shin's 15th anniversary concert on March 27.